mattpocock/boilersuit/readme.md

 Ever wished that you could edit just one file, instead of ten?

-Enter boilersuit, the blazingly-fast, bug-proof way of working with Redux in react-boilerplate.
+**Enter Boilersuit**, the blazingly-fast, bug-proof way of working with Redux in react-boilerplate.

 **Don't write ten files, write one.** Define your state and actions in a JSON file and watch as your code writes itself.